commitsovercoffee/minima-nvim/README.md

 # MinimaNvim

-This repo contains my neovim config as a single `init.lua` file that sets up ...
+This repo contains my neovim config as a single `init.lua` file.

 ![](minimaNvim.png)

+Features :

 - file explorer with [oil](https://github.com/stevearc/oil.nvim) ~ open/edit files and folders.
 - fuzzy finder with [telescope](https://github.com/nvim-telescope/telescope.nvim) ~ search for text, files, diagnostics and a lot more.